Raspberry Beret: Designing the Boutique and Digital Experience Through User Research

 Clean it up, cut the tabs and make it easier to shop without getting lost.

-College students shop online and on their phones.
+with a gazillion pages.People shop online.
 If your website is confusing or looks chopped, they're not coming to your store either.

-A better online experience isn't just a design problem; It’s also a business problem.
+A better online experience isn't just a design problem; it’s also a business one as well.

 Goals